Iuckymaxer/Iuckymaxer/README.md

 <br/>
 interact with caution
 <br/>
-i dont add people off this game
+i dont add people on this game